Quansight-Labs/quansight-labs-site/posts/2019/11/Variable-Explorer.md

 ![Python Viewer](/images/spyder-variable-explorer/python-viewer.png)

-This made very cumbersome to use this functionality, which was the reason why arbitrary Python objects were hidden by default from the Variable Explorer view.
 For the forthcoming Spyder release, we've integrated the excellent [objbrowser](https://github.com/titusjan/objbrowser) project by Pepijn Kenter ([@titusjan](https://github.com/titusjan)), which provides a tree-like view of Python objects, to offer a much simpler and more user-friendly way to inspect them.

 ![Python Viewer Metadata](/images/spyder-variable-explorer/python-viewer-metadata.png)